binkley/kotlin-rational/README.md

 `Float` (a research project; see
 [_Exact value of a floating-point number as a rational_](https://stackoverflow.com/questions/51142275/exact-value-of-a-floating-point-number-as-a-rational)).

+(The code has `Double.toRational` and `Float.toRational` as an experiment, but the results are poor for non-integers and non-powers of 2.)

 This code treats other conversions numerically, performing the implied division of a rational.
 This means rounding for conversion to whole numbers following Java conventions (positive result if numerator and denominator